HDL34/Image-comparator/README_(en).md

 ### **Other graphic elements:**

-* Added a visit counter at the bottom of the page to the right of the credits.
+* Added a visit counter at the bottom of the page to the right of the credits (Note: If ad blockers are enabled, it will not be visible).
 * Added a GitHub link to the image comparison tool documentation to the left of the credits.

 # 🚀 **How do I use it?**